 Next tip: you hear money “gurus” saying this all the time: pay yourself first.
 It applies to your time as much as it does to your money.
 Spending your time in reactive mode all day means you are prioritizing everyone else’s questions, requests, information, etc., over your own stuff.
 Presumably you have put things on your to-do list, or they are floating around in your brain, because they have some significance, some importance to you.
 If you spend little or no time being proactive, checking things off your list…if your list gets longer more often than it gets shorter, then you are not paying yourself first.
 Here’s the easiest way to implement this: when you start work in the morning, resist the urge to go straight to your email.
 Go to your to-do list, be proactive and productive for an hour or more, and only then switch to your email messages.
 Anything you were going to read at 8am can probably keep until 9:30am.

 Last thought, and if you know me, you’ve probably heard me say it many times: you can only truly manage things when you can see them, and you can only see them when they are out of your head.
 Human beings are only capable of holding one conscious, coherent thought in our heads at a time.
 Everything else is swirling around in that haze that causes stress.
 Our brains our not designed to manage the banal details of our lives.
 Our brains are much better at problem solving, big picture, creative-type thinking.
 If they worked in such a way that we could reach into our mind, and pluck out the exact piece of information, exactly when we needed it, then perhaps we wouldn’t need calendars, planners, to-do lists, contact managers, etc. But we DO need these things.
 So you should use them, and learn how to use them well.
-You need a good set of tools, that work well together, and support you in a logical, meaningful way (check out this post and this post for more on this).
+You need a good set of tools, that work well together, and support you in a logical, meaningful way.
 Having these will allow you to free your mind of the details, allowing you to do the things your brain is good at, and this, in turn, will lower your stress levels.